techmyth/techmyth.github.io/content/posts/Auditing-AD-NTDS-DB.en.md

 c:\ntds_export>
 ```

-As you can see this command can be used to perform "Security researching" :)
+As you can see this command can be used to perform `Security researching` :)

-I hope this article has been helpful to you. **Hasta luego!!!**
+I hope this article has been helpful to you. `Hasta luego!!!`

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F1F8DEV80)